thedirtycolumbia/monitorama-2017/0522-monday.md

 Development teams should make their metrics available for others to consume.

 Your central monitoring team helps define boundaries and heirarchies that enable communication in larger organizations.

+### Yo Dawg: Monitoring Monitoring Systems at Netflix
+_Roy Rapoport (Netflix)_

+The Hero's Journey, every myth has common elements.

+Figuring out how to monitor monitoring systems is turtles all the way down.

+Monitoring is not alerting.
+Monitoring systems are platform that take a bunch of data and make it available for consumption.
+In short, they take a bunch of data, and they output opinions.

+Netflix has a time series database called Atlas.
+Their alerting service reads from Atlas and sends a request to an action service that then sends a notification to a third-party service like AWS, email, page.
+Requests are held in an SQS queue.
+They may also be sent to a stream processing service.

+Netflix cares deeply about the query load on Atlas.
+There is a "hot checker" service that checks on SQS activity.
+There is also a "cold checker" service that checks the hot checker.
+Actually, they check on each other.

+An Atlas deployment group (ADG) takes incoming metrics via a publish service, that sends metrics to the 6H tier (which stores data for 6 hours) and also sends them to S3.
+Data will persist through additional 3D (3-day) and 18D (18-day) tier.
+The short term tiers allow for the map reduce job that moves data into the long-term tiers to fail a few times without dropping data.

+Each customer metrics ADG sends metrics to other ADGs (one in each data center) for internal monitoring.

+Netflix experiences monitoring system failures every 18-24 months.
+They've determined this to be an acceptable trade-off.

+Starting in May of 2011, Netflix had about 2 million metrics.
+They now have billions of metrics.

+Roy has been at Netflix for about 8 years.
+A notable theme from this time period is the increasing stability of the system.
+New device launches, new content launches, and adding new countries were all a big deal and have become routine operations.

+### Our Many Monsters
+_Megan Anctil (Slack)_

+Slack has a small (~5 engineer) visiblity operations team that owns monitoring, alerting, and related infrastructure.

+Slack currently stores 30 days of metrics data from 160 hosts.
+That is 1.5 million metrics/second and 90TB of storage.

+Some vendors charge per host, some scale cost by the type of host, others charge per metric stored at 10s resolution.

+Megan went over some of the current pricing from vendors.
+In the best case scenario vendors would charge $450,000/month.

+Clients send data through an ELB, that hits a Graphite relay -> Graphite Carbon -> Graphite API <- Grafana.

+Carbon Relay and Carbon cache have been replaced with Gocarbon: https://github.com/lomik/go-carbon

+Slack uses Grafana with some custom hacks (e.g. metric exploration and ad-hoc graphing features) and custom dashboards.

+Lesson learned: not having tags gets pretty hard and the workarounds get worse and worse.

+"You cannot aggregate percentiles."
+Actually, you can, but you should not.
+The resulting data is janky garbage.

+Slack has a fairly standard ELK stack storing 2 weeks of logs (250TB) on 450 nodes with a replication factor of 2.

+Best case scenario for sending this data to a vendor: $1.2M/month.

+Clients send data through an ELB to a Logstash sink -> ELB -> Logstash -> ES clients.

+Structured logging is better.
+Filter out any unimporting logs.
+Always be tuning (ABT).

+Slack's alerting stack (https://www.icinga.com/) handles 140K services, 6.3K hosts with a max check latency of ~ 3 seconds.

+Clients send data to Icinga (nsca-wrapper -> nsca server -> Icinga <- xinetd) <- Thruk (https://www.thruk.org/).
+Slack also uses ThousandEyes and CloudWatch.

+Running these open-source solutions has allowed Slack to develop custom features and solve bugs quickly on their own.